-If you are looking for a way to create an adobe pdf file of your schedule that clearly displays an outline of your project tasks and corresponding Gantt chart, then you should check out the many great print options available in Microsoft Project 2013.
+If you are looking for a way to create a pdf file of your Microsoft Project schedule that clearly displays an outline of your project tasks and corresponding Gantt chart, then you should check out the many great print options available.

 Adjusting Your Gantt Chart Timescale

 We start with what’s involved in preparing your Gantt chart for viewing alongside your task view.
 Our goal is to display the Gantt chart in a way that will enable you to print the Gantt chart and corresponding tasks view on an 11”x17” sheet of paper.
 Our starting point is the tasks view and Gantt chart shown in Figure 1.

 Note that we cannot see the full Gantt chart because the timescale is set to days, Figure 1, which makes your Gantt chart way too long for viewing on an 11”x17” sheet of paper.
 To change the timescale select the View tab > Zoom Ribbon > Timescale drop down menu, Figure 2.